 \subsubsection{Baselines for Code Generation}

-For code generation and repair tasks, we select high-performing, large-scale GPT-style models as baselines.
-DeepSeek-Coder-Instruct-6.7B~\cite{guo2024deepseekcoder} offers stronger code understanding and generation capabilities than its 1.3B version, making it a high-performance baseline for generation.
-Meta-Llama-3.1-Instruct-8B~\cite{dubey2024llama3}, with 8 billion parameters, is a powerful code generation model based on the LLaMA architecture~\cite{touvron2023llama,roziere2023codellama}, specifically optimized for complex code generation scenarios.
-Meta-Llama-3.1-Instruct-70B, with 70 billion parameters, handles even greater code generation complexity, establishing itself as a top-performing baseline for code generation tasks.
+\lqy{ For code generation and repair tasks, we select high-performing, large-scale GPT-style models as baselines.
+DS-Coder-Instruc~(6.7B)~\cite{guo2024deepseekcoder} offers stronger code understanding and generation capabilities than its 1.3B version, making it a high-performance baseline for generation.
+Llama-3.1-Instruc~(8B)~\cite{dubey2024llama3}, with 8 billion parameters, is a powerful code generation model based on the LLaMA architecture~\cite{touvron2023llama,roziere2023codellama}, specifically optimized for complex code generation scenarios.
+Llama-3.1-Instruct~(70B), with 70 billion parameters, handles even greater code generation complexity, establishing itself as a top-performing baseline for code generation tasks.
 For each input question, every model generates 10 candidate answers.
 In the subsequent discrimination stage, the discriminator must select the single most likely correct output from these 10 candidates as the final answer.
 This setup enables a direct evaluation of the discrimination model’s ability to identify the best solution among strong generative outputs. }